Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2025-05-30: Add test cases for word and sentence tokenization
 - 2025-06-03: Improve test suite coverage to 92%
 - 2025-06-11: Create CLI wrapper with argparse
+- 2025-06-12: Complete transliterator mappings for all vowel forms